grolu/gardenerless-local-setup/README.md

   Needed to authenticate when cloning the repository for Gardener CRDs.

 - **Yarn:**
-  To start the Gardener Dashboard backend with `yarn server-kcp` (ensure you are using the experimental KCP branch of the dashboard).
+  To start the Gardener Dashboard backend with `yarn serve-kcp` (ensure you are using the experimental KCP branch of the dashboard).

 ---